 Figure 5 shows diesel isoconcentration contours for the recent event.
 Diesel was detected in all of the wells in which it was analyzed for, but is of secondary concern relative to gasoline, with concentrations historically at significantly lower levels than gasoline.
-Diesel was detected at concentrations ranging from 510 to 2,600 μ g/L, exceeding the 100- μ g/L ESL criterion in all three of the wells in which it was sampled for.
+Diesel was detected at concentrations ranging from 280 μ g/L (MW-8) to 34,000 μ g/L (MW-5), exceeding the 100- μ g/L ESL criterion in all wells in which it was sampled for.
 The diesel plume footprint is similar to that of the gasoline plume, but somewhat smaller.
 Diesel is known to be present offsite under Howe Street (to the northwest) and under W. MacArthur Boulevard (to the southwest).

-Table 2

-Groundwater Sample Analytical Results -December 19, 2007

-Hydrocarbons, BTEX, and MTBE
+Table 2 Groundwater Sample Analytical Results -December 11, 2008 Hydrocarbons, BTEX, and MTBE